AzFrameworks/AppProtection/README.md

 - Simplified adoption of enterprise mobile security controls
 - Scalable deployment model suitable for organizations of all sizes
 - Flexible framework that can be customized to meet specific business and regulatory requirements

-## Disclaimer

-This framework packages established Microsoft mobile security guidance into an operational deployment model intended to accelerate implementation and improve consistency.
-The included protection levels, policy configurations, and deployment recommendations should be treated as a starting point rather than a prescriptive end state.
-Organizations remain responsible for reviewing, validating, testing, approving, assigning, and maintaining all policies according to their own security requirements, compliance obligations, risk tolerance, operational constraints, and user experience objectives.
-The accompanying automation simplifies deployment but does not replace governance, security review, change management, or ongoing operational oversight.